 Even when omitting the time stamp, it doesn’t free us entirely from dealing with time zones.
 Today’s date on 2015-07-24 at 00:00 UTC would be 2015-07-23 in CST (America) but stays 2015-07-24 in CET (Europe) while both imprecisely represents the exact same time.
 The webpage sent by the server should always have the date set in UTC and preferably in the new <time> element with a computer-parsable

-Update your website today and get rid of confusing date formats and welcome a broader international audience with ISO 8601 formatted dates!
+Don’t wait!
+Update your website today and remove all ambigious date formats.
+Welcome a broader international audience with ISO 8601 formatted dates!
 It’ll probably only take you a few minutes.